datkk06/OpenStack-Tutorial/Content/working-neutron.md

 +-----------------------+--------------------------------------+
 ```

-Create a router interface to connect tenant subnetwork with the external network
+As tenant user, create a router interface to connect tenant subnetwork with the external network
 ```
 # neutron router-interface-add mygateway subnet=tenant-subnetwork
 # neutron router-gateway-set mygateway external-flat-network